 Do not give your passport or money to a police officer.
 Police officers do not have a great reputation in Mexico.
 They have been known to extort money from tourists.

 If you do encounter a police officer, ask for the officer’s name, badge, and patrol car number, as well as a copy of the written fine which is payable at a later date.

 With that said, we had no bad experiences with police officers, and the ones we saw out in Cancun were courteous.
 I was grateful for this tip for Cancun in case anything happened.

 Use Common Sense

 4. Do I Need To Speak Spanish?
-Tips for Traveling to Cancun
+Cancun Travel Guide for Language

 Do you need to speak Spanish to get around in Cancun?
 I would say no. Almost everyone in the tourism industry can speak at least some English.
 At the hotels, you can easily find someone that speaks both English and Spanish.